 - If an employee has been employed by the company for at least one year, he or she is entitled to remuneration for a maximum of one month of absence due to sickness.

-- If an employee has been employed for less than one year, he or she is entitled to remuneration for a maximum of one-half month of absence.
+- If an employee has been employed for less than one year, he or she is entitled to remuneration for a maximum of the one-half month of absence.

-The total amount payable by the employer is reduced by the relevant amount paid by the National Social Security Fund; in other words, the employer will deduct from the total sickness payment, the amount that the employee receives from the National Social Security Fund (sickness benefit).
+The total amount payable by the employer is reduced by the relevant amount paid by the National Social Security Fund; in other words, the employer will deduct from the total sickness payment the amount that the employee receives from the National Social Security Fund (sickness benefit).

 Maternity leave (pregnancy and post-partum) is 17 weeks (eight weeks before and nine weeks after birth).
 This does not apply to adoptions.

-Mothers have the right to reduced working hours (by one hour per day for 2.5 years, or by two hours for one year and one hour for six months, or the equivalent).
-This right also applies to the father when the mother is self-employed or she does not exercise her right.
+Mothers have the right to reduce working hours (by one hour per day for 2.5 years, or by two hours for one year and one hour for six months, or the equivalent).
+This right also applies to the father when the mother is self-employed or does not exercise her right.
 However, the father is not entitled to exercise this right when the mother is not working.

 The father is entitled to two days’ paid leave on the child’s birth.